Isaachzj/SC1015Project/README.md

 Taking on the role of data analysts in the marketing team, we decided to enhance existing advertisements to attract greater sales without incuring too much additional costs.
 To do this, we performed a customer segmentation analysis on the mall's existing customer data.

+## Our roles
+@Isaachzj - Data Preparation, Exploratory Data Analysis, Cluster Analysis
+@yankailim - Analytic Visualisation, Cluster Analysis
+@seah_js - Exploratory Data Analysis, Advertisement Design Strategisation.

-# Project Folder
+## Project Folder

-# Datasets Folder
+## Datasets Folder